raganwald/braythwayt.com/_posts/2014-01-27-you-can-do-it.md

 title: If I can do it, you can do it
 ---

+![No whining](/assets/images/no-whining.jpg)

 I am, of course, a self-made programmer.
 I did it, and therefore you can do it.
-No whining, no complaining about being the wrong colour or the wrong gender or being too poor.
+No whining, no complaining about not getting the right start in life.

-![No whining](/assets/images/no-whining.jpg)

-My mother was a systems analyst in the 1960s when most other people's mothers were homemakers.
+My [mother] was a systems analyst in the 1960s when most other people's mothers were homemakers.

 I played with physical core memory, keypunches, punch tape, and teletype machines before I was ten.
 I went to a private school called The International School of Ibadan, where the teachers and students valued education and accomplishment in the maths and sciences.